 Spencer Sutton: Is this private pay or section eight?

 Jonathan Mednick: Section eight.
 And that’s the other thing, I will tell you because of what’s happened now with this pandemic and a mastermind that I belong to, a national one, there’s a couple of concerns that people have.
 Everyone’s concerned about getting their rents.
 And for us, we stress test the business every quarter.
 Not just the business as a whole, but our rental properties, and our own personal rental portfolio, about 65%, 66% comes from section eight.

 Jonathan Mednick: Well, let me back up.
-95% of our properties that we own and we sell turnkey are section eight tenants.
-The properties that we own, there’s a portion of that in which tenants pay, then the bulk of it is paid by section eight.
+95% of our properties that we own and we sell turnkey are section eight residents.
+The properties that we own, there’s a portion of that in which residents pay, then the bulk of it is paid by section eight.
 That bulk equates to about 65% to 66%.
-So since we have out lenders, if all of our tenants stop paying their small portion of the rent, we can cover our note obligations with the amount of money that we receive directly from section eight or direct deposit into our bank accounts.
+So since we have out lenders, if all of our residents stop paying their small portion of the rent, we can cover our note obligations with the amount of money that we receive directly from section eight or direct deposit into our bank accounts.

 Matthew Whitaker: Talk a little bit about Southeast Lake.
 What are you seeing in Southeast Lake?
 What are the rents?
 Who’s living there?